 If you currently call Costa Rica your home, or you’re interested in coming here to get dental work done, you might be surprised to know that the country has some of the most qualified dentists in the world.

-Moreover, prices for dental work in Costa Rica are fractions of the cost for treatment in your home country if you happen to live in the USA.
+Moreover, prices for dental work in Costa Rica are a fraction of the cost of treatment in many Western and North American countries.

-Picking a dentist in Costa Rica can be challenging, however, so we’ve put together this guide to help you differentiate qualified dentists from unqualified dentists, explore the dental treatments available to you in the country, and get a good feel of the prices.
+Therefore, we’ve put together this guide to help you differentiate qualified dentists from unqualified ones, explore the dental treatments available to you in the country, and determine how much you need to pay.

 Disclaimer: This article may include links to products or services offered by ExpatDen’s partners, which give us commissions when you click on them.
 Although this may influence how they appear in the text, we only recommend solutions that we would use in your situation.
 Read more in our Advertising Disclosure.